charmoniumQ/PROBE/README.md

 ## Installing PROBE

+Containers are a special case.
+To install PROBE in a container, see [`./docs/containers.md`](./docs/containers.md).

 1. Install Nix with flakes.
 This can be done on any Linux (including Ubuntu, RedHat, Arch Linux, not just NixOS), MacOS X, or even Windows Subsystem for Linux.
 See [Determinate Nix Installer documentation](https://github.com/DeterminateSystems/nix-installer/blob/main/README.md) for more details.

    ```bash